Characters: Game Of Thrones House Tyrell

-- Adaptational Heroism: In the books, she and her female cousins shun Sansa once the plot to marry Sansa to one of her brothers falls through.
-Here, she remains friendly with Sansa and even tries to reassure her about marrying Tyrion, a role which belonged to her brother Garlan in the novels.
+- Adaptational Heroism: In the novels, she and her female cousins shun Sansa once the plot to marry Sansa to one of her brothers falls through, although this is done largely for pragmatic reasons.
+Her book counterpart may have some genuine sympathy for her plight, but not so much as to risk her political standing, which is very precarious.
+On the show, she remains friendly with Sansa and even tries to reassure her about marrying Tyrion, a role which belonged to her brother Garlan in the novels.

-- Age Lift: 16 when first introduced in the books (the same age as Robb and Jon, who are in their late teens at this point), while the TV version is in her 20s.
+- Age Lift: 16 years old in A Storm of Swords (the same age as Robb and Jon, who are in their late teens at this point), while the TV version is in her mid-20s.
 She is also Mace Tyrell's oldest child instead of his youngest as she was in the novels.

 - Bi the Way: Implies in "The Bear and The Maiden Fair" that as well as having had her fair share of men, she enjoys women.

 - Blatant Lies: When she tells Joffrey in "Dark Wings, Dark Words," "The subtleties of politics are often lost on me."

 - Brainy Brunette: Exactly as it says on the tin.